VincentSelz/predict-bball/README.md

 ## Acknowledgments

-* To many unsung heroes in the web, whose code was used
+* Many unsung heroes in the web, whose code was used

-* To Sci-Kit, making Machine Learning manageable

-* To BeautifulSoup, making Webscraping doable

 * To xyz for their inspiration using similar techniques to predict basketball games